MrWolfZ/Conqueror/recipes/cqs/advanced/testing-calling-http/README.md

 }
 ```

 > Creating handlers from delegates like this is only recommended for testing purposes.
-In the application code itself, handlers shoud always be proper classes.
+In the application code itself, handlers should always be proper classes.

 An alternative approach would be to use a mocking library like [Moq](https://github.com/moq/moq4) to create a mock for `IGetCounterValueQueryHandler` and add the mock to the services.